daysie0917/yourseoulmate/_posts/2019-12-16-The-combination-of-ironworks-and-artist-space,-Munrae-dong.md

 Some artists whose workspace is in Munrae painted a mural so that the normal buildings became individual ones.

-***Tips***  &nbsp Munrae-dong is close to Hongdae (it takes 20 minutes by car), so you'd better go to both areas a day.
+***Tips***  &nbsp; Munrae-dong is close to Hongdae (it takes 20 minutes by car), so you'd better go to both areas a day.
 For example, you can spend your leisure time in Munrae-dong by day and have a exciting time at clubs in Hongdae by night.

-***Way to go*** &nbsp 2 minutes walk from Exit 7 of Munrae Station (Subway line 2)
+***Way to go*** &nbsp; 2 minutes walk from Exit 7 of Munrae Station (Subway line 2)

 <br />